 Ryan Linkous has served as the Pastor of Dalewood Baptist Church since January 2019.
 A native of Knoxville, TN, Ryan has prepared for pastoral ministry since he was a junior in high school.
 He completed his seminary training at Beeson Divinity School in Birmingham, AL and his undergraduate coursework at Union University in Jackson, TN.
-He is married to Samantha, and they are expecting their first child in April 2019.
+He is married to Samantha, and they had their first child, Peter, in April 2019.
 In his free time, Ryan enjoys reading, exercise, and catching up on the latest podcasts.

 Jonathan joined Dalewood as the Pastor of Worship and Administration in April 2019.
 With over a decade of ministry experience, Jonathan has served churches in Tennessee and Texas in a variety of capacities, including worship, students, and administration.
 Jonathan holds a Bachelor of Music degree from Belmont University in Nashville and a Master of Divinity degree from George W. Truett Theological Seminary in Waco, Texas.
 He married his wife Lindsay in May 2011.
 In his free time, Jonathan enjoys board games, disc golf, and swing dancing.